USAFA-ECE/ece382/docs/Assignments/lab16.md

 - Ensure that the first column of the data represents time in **10-millisecond intervals**; "1" signifies 10ms, and "2" signifies 20ms.
 - Label your axes with appropriate units, e.g., `time (seconds)`.
 Convert the time data from 10ms to seconds.
 You have to use standard units, such as seconds (sec), milliseconds (ms), and microseconds (us).
 Note that 10ms is not a standard unit of time.
 Therefore, it is essential to convert the time data into seconds, and you should be familiar with the process of converting from 10ms to seconds.
 - Represent the duty cycle in `percentage` rather than `permyriad`.
-- Express the speed in rpm, radians per second (RPM), or degrees per second (deg/sec), and include the relevant units in your plots.
+- Express the speed in rpm, radians per second (RPM) and include the relevant units in your plots.
 - Examples of incorrectly labeled plots include, but are not limited to, the following.

 ```{image} ./figures/Lab16_plot_duty_incorrect.png